BEng Electrical and Electronic Engineering

 - Power Electronics and Drives (20 credits)

-(Note: for 4 year programme, students will also study Foundation Year for Computing and Electronics)
+(Note: for 4 year programme, students will also study MEng Computer Systems and Electronics (Applied Environmental Engineering))

 Students who wish to study the Electrical and Electronic Engineering programme are assumed to be interested in the either electrical or electronic development, though their backgrounds may include the study of physics and mathematics.
 They will have an interest in electronics and may have already completed a number of projects as a hobby.